 We claim that the SFT $Y$ is contractible.
 For this, it suffices to pick where the contraction homotopy writes corner points, given a time parameter $t$, and the sets of corner points of $x, y \in Y$.
 Then we simply write back the corresponding partition to get a point of $Y$.

-In time parameter $t$, when $t$ has a large area of $0$s, we of course want to copy from $x$, Specifically, in such areas, we pick corners from the first input point.
+In the time parameter $t$, when $t$ has a large area of $0$s, we of course want to copy from $x$, Specifically, in such areas, we pick corners from the first input point.
 We do the same for areas of $1$s.

-After this, we add all corner points from $y$ which are not at distance less than $R$ from point already included.
-After this step, we have a set of corners points which are a $R$-packing and a $2R$-covering.
-For the latter claim, any $\vec u$ will be at distance $R$ from a corner point $\vec v$ from $y$, and because this point was not included, there is an already-included point at distance $R$ from $\vec v$.
+After this, we add all corner points from $y$ which are not at distance less than $r$ from points already included.
+After this step, we have a set of corner points which are an $r$-packing and a $2r$-covering.
+For the latter claim, any $\vec u$ will be at distance $r$ from a corner point $\vec v$ from $y$, and because this point was not included, there is an already-included point at distance $r$ from $\vec v$.

-On an abelian group,\footnote{The argument specifically needs a bi-invariant metric, which implies that our group is virtually abelian.} there is a general method for turning an $nR$-covering $R$-packing into an $R$-net, in a shift-invariant continuous way.
+On an abelian group,\footnote{The argument specifically needs a bi-invariant metric.
+Since only virtually abelian groups have such metrics, the lemma does not immediately generalize to an essentially larger class of groups.} there is a general method for turning an $R$-covering $r$-packing $V \subset \Z^d$ into an $r$-net, in a shift-invariant continuous way.

 This is just a greedy version of the usual existential proof that such nets exist.
-Namely, list all vectors of length at most $nR$, and when considering the vector $\vec v_i \in B_{nR}$, add $\vec v + \vec v_i$ to our set of points if $\vec v$ is an already included point and $\vec v + \vec v_i$ does not break the $R$-packing constraint.
-If an element of the group is not included in the end, then this can only be because there is is an element at distance $R$, so we have an $R$-covering, yet at no step do we break the $R$-packing constraint. \end{proof}
+Namely, start with $V_0 = V$.
+List all vectors of length at most $R$, and when considering the vector $\vec v_i \in B_R$, set